 DiAGRAM – the Digital Archives Graphical Risk Assessment Model

-The prototype DiAGRAM tool is now available.
+The final prototype DiAGRAM tool is now available (the earlier version can also still be seen).
 We have had some initial feedback from our first online workshop on 16 June, so we are aware of some areas where we need to make improvements to the user interface and user experience but are happy to receive additional feedback.
 There is guidance within the tool, and the recordings and slides for the demonstration and workshop session links within the information for our second introductory workshop show a couple of sample scenarios of setting up the tool to reflect a particular archive’s circumstances, and then investigating potential changes to the archive’s policies to improve mitigation against digital preservation risk.

 The core project team at The National Archives is: